tum-i4/attack-graph-generator/README.md

+# Academic Citation
+Please cite the following paper when using this tool.

+Ibrahim, Amjad, Stevica Bozhinoski, and Alexander Pretschner.
+"Attack graph generation for microservice architecture."
+Proceedings of the 34th ACM/SIGAPP Symposium on Applied Computing.
+ACM, 2019.

+@inproceedings{ibrahim2019attack,
+  title={Attack graph generation for microservice architecture}, author={Ibrahim, Amjad and Bozhinoski, Stevica and Pretschner, Alexander}, booktitle={Proceedings of the 34th ACM/SIGAPP Symposium on Applied Computing}, pages={1235--1242}, year={2019}, organization={ACM}
+}

 # Attack Graph Generation for Microservice Architecture

 Microservices are increasingly dominating the field of service systems, among their many characteristics are technology heterogeneity, communicating small services, and automated deployment.